Niranjan24491/HTML5-Standards/content/tags/select.md

 +++

-<h3>Standard Definition</h3>
-  The HTML <select> element represents a control that provides a menu of options.
+The HTML <span class='tag-span'>&lt;select&gt;</span> element represents a control that provides a menu of options.

 <h3>Need for this tag</h3>
-This element is used in conjunction with the <option> element to produce a list of options that the user can choose from.
+This element is used in conjunction with the <span class='tag-span'>&lt;option&gt;</span> element to produce a list of options that the user can choose from.

-Also see <optgroup> element for grouping your option items.

 <h3>Global attributes</h3>

-autofocus HTML5
+autofocus
   This attribute lets you specify that a form control should have input focus when the page loads, unless the user overrides it, for example by typing in a different control.
 Only one form element in a document can have the autofocus attribute, which is a Boolean.

 disabled